Avaiga/taipy-doc/docs/manuals/core/entities/scheduling-and-job-execution.md

 tp.submit(task, wait=True, timeout=3)
 ```

-_timeout_ can be an integer or a float.
-By default, _wait_ is False and _timeout_ is None.
-If _wait_ is True and
+_timeout_ represents a time span in seconds.
+It can be an integer or a float.
+By default, _wait_
+is False and _timeout_ is None.
+If _wait_ is True and _timeout_ is not specified or None, there
-_timeout_ is not specified or None, there is no limit to the wait time.
+is no limit to the wait time.
 If _wait_ is True and _timeout_ is specified,
-taipy will wait until all the submitted jobs are finished or up to _timeout_ seconds.
+taipy waits until all the submitted jobs are finished, or the timeout expires (which ever occurred
+first).

-You can also submit just a single pipeline with the same `taipy.submit()^` method:
+It is also possible to submit a single pipeline using the same `taipy.submit()^` method:

 ```python linenums="1"
 import taipy as tp